Sadat Mansoor Naderi: Business

 Two years after the fall of the Taliban, Naderi returned to his home country Afghanistan in 2003.
 He invested in different sectors such as fuel distribution, retail distribution, insurance, construction, mining and leasing.

 Naderi established Sadaf Petroleum in 2005, whose core business activities involve supplying fuel to both the private and public sector.
 Company clients included the US Army, Afghan Army, Afghan National Police, telecom companies and embassies among others.

 Noticing a huge gap in the market, in 2007 Naderi established Insurance Corporation of Afghanistan (ICA), which was to be the first privately owned insurance company in Afghanistan working closely with A+ rated syndicate Lloyd's of London.

-In 2008, Naderi later set up the Finest Superstore in Kabul city.
+In 2008, Naderi also set up the chain of Supermarkets named Finest Superstores in Kabul city and other major cities across Afghanistan.